wingkwong/leetcode-the-hard-way/solutions/0100-0199/0128-longest-consecutive-sequence-medium.md

 - nums[i-1]+1==nums[i]: This means the current element is consecutive to previous.
 - nums[i-1]==nums[i]: We have found the same element as previous.
 Skip it, and see if we can still extend the sequence with next elements.
 - None of above : We can't extend the sequence any further.
-Update longest to store longest formed streak till now and reset curlongest.
+Update longest to store longest formed streak till now and reset count.
 <Tabs>
 <TabItem value="c++" label="C++">
 <SolutionAuthor name="@tandrimasingha"/>